Singularities and Topological Change for Deforming Domains in Manifolds: The existence

-We are ready to show the main theorems (Theorems~\ref{TA}, \ref{TB} and \ref{TC}).
-Let the operator $L$ on $M^{n}$ and a Lipschitz domain $D$ in $M^{n}$ be given in Theorem~\ref{TA}.
-For any $p_{0} \in D$, we shall construct the required $C^{0}$- deformation on $M^{n}$, along which the Sobolev continuity as well as the eigenvalue continuity of $L$ hold, and $D(0)$ is diffeomorphic to a small $n$-ball $B^{n}(p_{0})$; $D(b)$= the given $D$.
+We are ready to show the existence of $C^0$-deformations allowing topological changes as stated in Theorem~\ref{TA}.
+Let the operator $L$ on $M^{n}$ and a quasi-Lipschitz domain $D$ in $M^{n}$ be given in Theorem~\ref{TA}.
+For any $p_{0} \in D$, we shall construct the required $C^{0}$- deformation on $M^{n}$, along which both Sobolev continuity and eigenvalue continuity of $L$ hold, such that $D(0)$ is a small $n$-ball $B^{n}(p_{0})$ and $D(b)$= the given $D$.\\

+We first present two amusing examples in lower dimensions, before presenting the general construction of the $C^0$-deformation in the proof of Theorem~\ref{TA}.